 - Ways of achieving high standards of environmental performance that make appropriate use of the building fabric and of mechanical services.

 - Broader issues that environmental designers should be aware of in order to practice in a sustainable way.

 The course syllabus and its project work address good practice in climates around the world.
 In the second stage, students prepare a research dissertation, in which they are able to pursue in greater depth an aspect of the subject that interests them.

 Assessment Methods for this course include written examination, project work and a dissertation.

 The course shares 60 credits of core taught modules with a suite of architectural science masters.
 These modules provide a grounding in architectural science, while placing this in the context of sustainable development and environmental performance of buildings.
-Please see core modules for full details.

 Alongside this core set of modules, 60 credits of modules reinforce this teaching with a focus on the climatic environment, the internal building environment and the passive design strategies as well as by providing the opportunity to apply the ideas taught in class to problems which, whilst not real, exercise a similar range of skills to a real problem.
-Please see specialist modules for full details.

 The principal aims of the programme are: